serco-chen/easy_ping/README.md

     $ gem install easy_ping

-If you perfer using the latest code, you can build from source:
+If you prefer to use the latest code, you can build from source:

 ```
 gem build easy_ping.gemspec